 401(k) Fiduciary Plan Administration Duties

-Keeping Compliant with Plan Design and IRS Rules
+Ensure Compliance with Plan Design and IRS Rules

 3. Deposits, loans, distributions, and QDROs

-Deposits are the lifeblood of the 401(k).
+401(k) payroll deferrals are the lifeblood of the 401(k).
 They’re how your employees’ money gets from your payroll system into the plan.
 And it’s your responsibility to make sure that happens smoothly.
 That means:

-- Setting up loan repayments according to the repayment schedule provided by the 401(k) provider.
+Setting up loan repayments according to the repayment schedule provided by the 401(k) provider.

-Ensuring that the required participant statements and notices are sent
+Send participants the required statements and notices

 Keeping good records per the ERISA record retention requirements

-Performing annual compliance responsibilities
+Oversee annual compliance responsibilities

 Maintain fidelity bond coverage

-Generally, the minimum coverage must be 10% of plan assets, or $500,000, whichever is less.
+In general, the plan assets must have a minimum coverage of 10% or $500,000, whichever is less.

-Selecting and Overseeing 401(k) Service Providers
+Select and Oversee 401(k) Service Providers